 You could argue that these cars are at the cutting edge of automotive development, so it’s no surprise that there’s a vast amount of technology on board to keep you safe.
-The Taycan may not get tested by Euro NCAP but it’s likely to get a five-star rating if it does.
+The Taycan got a full five-star safety rating from Euro NCAP in 2019.
 Porsche’s optional InnoDrive self-driving system combines lane-keeping assist, overtaking assist, radar-guided cruise control and stop-and-go, and there’s also a night-vision system, auto emergency braking, collision avoidance assistance and rear cross-traffic alert.

 While one of these is made by a Californian tech company and the other is built by a sports car manufacturer with decades of experience and VW Group backing, the Taycan and Model S are fairly well-matched.
-If you only look at the numbers, the Tesla would impress you most - it’s quicker, more practical and offers a much longer range - but there are still doubts over its build quality.
-Tesla seems to continuously change its pricing (earlier in 2019, it slashed the price of the Model S by as much as £48,000), which worries some potential customers and makes monthly finance payments more expensive.
+If you only look at the numbers, the Tesla would impress you most - it’s quicker, especially with the Plaid powertrain, more practical and offers a much longer range - but there are still doubts over its build quality.
+Tesla seems to continuously change its pricing (in 2019, it slashed the price of the Model S by as much as £48,000), which worries some potential customers and makes monthly finance payments more expensive.

 For other eco-friendly cars that are good to drive, read our guide to the best hybrid and electric sports cars.